mekkablue/FixZeroHandles/README.md

 Installation of this filter will add the menu item *Filter > Fix Zero Handles*.
 You can set a keyboard shortcut in System Preferences.

-### Requirements

-The filter needs Glyphs 1.4.3 or higher, running on OS X 10.7 or later.
-I tested it on OS X 10.9 only, and I assume it will not work in versions of Mac OS X older than 10.7.

 ### Installation

 1. Download the complete ZIP file and unpack it, or clone the repository.